Quantum conditional entropies and steerability of states with maximally mixed marginals: Introduction

 The study on correlations unachievable within the classical paradigm has been an integral constituent of theoretical \cite{P.Zoller} and experimental \cite{P.Zoller} probes in quantum information processing.
 Entanglement \cite{R1.Horodecki}, is the supreme contributor to such studies.
 However, entanglement although a form of quantum nonlocality, is not the strongest among such correlations.
 Bell nonlocality \cite{J.Bell} constitutes a stronger correlation significant both from a foundational \cite{V.Scarani} and pragmatic perspective \cite{V.Scarani}.
 The recent spurt in device-independent security protocols \cite{A.Acin} has provided for a driving force to studies on Bell nonlocality.

 Quantum steering \cite{R.Uola} on the other hand lies between these two form of correlations and is usually asymmetric in nature.
 Schrödinger was the first to notice this phenomenon \cite{E.Schrodinger1,E.Schrodinger2} and considered it to be intriguing that the first party can by choosing a measurement steer the state on the other side into an eigenstate of position or momentum.
 However, apart from being a thought-provoking fundamental question this phenomenon didn't receive much attention till the work of Wiseman, Jones and Doherty \cite{H.Wiseman}.
-The authors formulated steering in the language of quantum information processing and gave an operational interpretation to it \cite{H.Wiseman}.
+Although Schrödinger first employed the term "steering" in this context, it did not refer to the modern and precisely defined notion of quantum steering.
+The authors in \cite{H.Wiseman} formulated steering in the language of quantum information processing and gave an operational interpretation to it \cite{H.Wiseman}.
 In the modern perspective steering denotes the impossibility to describe the conditional states at one party by a local hidden state (LHS) model.
 Much like Bell nonlocality, quantum steering also has gained prominence recently due to its significance in semi-device-independent communication scenarios \cite{M.Pawlowski}.
 An interesting observation here is that although entanglement is necessary for steering and Bell nonlocality, it is not sufficient.